lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

 | <code>ghci> [x &#124; x <-[1..10], x/=1, x/=4, x/=9]</code>   | ```>>> [x for x in range(1,11) if x != 1 and x != 4 and x != 9]``` |
 | [2,3,5,6,7,8,10]|[2,3,5,6,7,8,10]|

-We can also draw values from many lists and the result will be on list.
+We can also draw values from many lists and the result will be a list.
 We will create a list comprehension where the first number in the first list is added to all the numbers in the second list and will continue for all the numbers in the first list.
 If that sounds confusing, I hope the code will do a better job at explaining it.

 | Haskell  | Python |
 | --- | --- |